Thairo Estrada Player Props: Giants vs. Tigers

-Thairo Estrada -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the San Francisco Giants versus the Detroit Tigers, with Joey Wentz on the mound, on April 14 at 6:40 PM ET.
+On Saturday, Thairo Estrada (on the back of going 3-for-5 with a double, a home run and an RBI) and the San Francisco Giants play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 1:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Dodgers.
+In his last appearance, he racked up two extra-base hits (3-for-5 with a double, a home run and an RBI) against the Tigers.

 Thairo Estrada Game Info & Props vs. the Tigers